Stock market today: Wall Street drifts higher ahead of a highly anticipated jobs report

 But the path ahead could travel down one of several forks, depending in part on how quickly inflation continues to cool and whether the Fed does cut rates by as much as traders are expecting.
 Goldman Sachs says traders “are approaching the limits of what could plausibly” be expected for rate cuts without a recession hitting in the near term.

-Since the Federal Reserve began its drastic campaign to raise interest rates early last year, traders have several times built up bets for an imminent halt to rate hikes and potential cuts to rates, only to be disappointed each time.
-While Federal Reserve officials have hinted that their main interest rate may indeed be at a peak, some have said it’s too early to begin considering when cuts could come.
+Since the Federal Reserve began its campaign early last year to drastically ramp up interest rates, traders have several times built up bets for an imminent halt to rate hikes and for potential cuts, only to be disappointed each time.
+While Federal Reserve officials have hinted recently their main interest rate may indeed be at a peak, some have said it’s too early to begin considering when cuts could come.

+Hopes for easier rates help all kinds of investments, particularly those seen as the most expensive or promising big growth the furthest in the future.
+That's helped send Big Tech stocks to their huge gains this year.

+Alphabet's jump on Thursday brought its gain for the year so far to 54.5%.
+A day earlier, it announced the launch of its Gemini artificial intelligence model.
+The announcement made few waves on Wall Street initially, and Alphabet's stock slipped Wednesday, but analysts at JPMorgan said in a report they "are encouraged to see Google's progress on this major technology shift."

+Alphabet was the single strongest force pushing the S&P 500 upward, but Apple, Amazon and Nvidia all also rose at least 1%.

+Another winner was JetBlue Airways, which climbed 13.9% after it said it may report better results for the final three months of the year than it earlier expected.
+It also slightly lowered the top end of its forecast for fuel costs during the end of 2023.

 Crude oil prices have been falling recently amid worries about demand from the global economy falling short of the available supplies.
-A barrel of benchmark U.S. crude rose 1.2% to $70.24 Thursday, recovering some of its sharp drop.
-But it’s still well below the $93 it was at in late September.
+A barrel of benchmark U.S. crude rose 0.1% to $69.46 Thursday.
+It’s still well below the $93 it was at in late September.

+On the losing end of Wall Street, C3.ai tumbled 10% after reporting weaker revenue for the latest quarter than analysts expected.

-In stock markets abroad, the Nikkei 225 tumbled 1.8% in Tokyo amid speculation about whether the Bank of Japan will ease off its ultra-easy policy on interest rates.
+In stock markets abroad, the Nikkei 225 dropped 1.8% in Tokyo amid speculation about whether the Bank of Japan will ease off its ultra-easy policy on interest rates.

 Losses elsewhere in Asia and Europe were more modest.